tigerfarm/arduino/Altair101/asm/pGalaxy101a/README.md

 --------------------------------------------------------------------------------
 ### To do next:

-Switch the Altair101a to an Arduino Due because it has more than enough memory required for the upgrades.

 Modify the display of the sector map and messages, to work similarly to the Altair101a virtual front panel display and log messages.
 + Use VT100 escape sequences to print the sector map in one location, at the top.